mozilla/PRESC/README.md

 This repo adheres to [Python black](https://pypi.org/project/black/) formatting, which is enforced by a pre-commit hook (see below).

+Along with code contributions, we welcome general feedback:

+- Testing out the package functionality.
+Try running the report on a classification model and dataset.
+You can also try running individual evaluations in a Jupyter notebook.
+    * If you don't have a dataset or classification model to work with, you can use one of the datasets in the repo, and create a classifier using `scikit-learn`.
+Some examples are given in the [`examples/`](./examples) dir.
+    * If you can apply PRESC to a classification problem you have already been working on, we'd be very excited to hear your feedback.
+If your data & model can be considered public, you are welcome to submit any artifacts to our `examples/` dir.
+- Please open issues for any bugs you encounter (including things that don't work as you expect or aren't well explained).
+    * If you want to offer a PR for a fix, that is welcome too.
+- We would welcome any feedback on the general approach, the evaluations described in the roadmap, the results you get from running PRESC, etc, including similar projects you're familiar with.
+You can start a discussion by opening an issue.

 ## Setting up a dev environment